MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopiowithtag.md

 ## -description

-TBD - The AcxCircuitStopIoWithTag function is used to stop circuit IO after it has been in a run or TBD pause??? state.
-It is different from [AcxCircuitStopIo](nf-acxcircuit-acxcircuitstopio.md) in that it can contain additional Tag parameter that is used to TBD TBD TBD display diagnostic information - locate the stream TBD ???.
+The **AcxCircuitStopIoWithTag** function is used to stop circuit IO after it has been in a run or TBD pause state.
+It is different from [AcxCircuitStopIo](nf-acxcircuit-acxcircuitstopio.md) in that it can contain additional Tag parameter that is used to display the Tag which can be used as diagnostic information.

 ## -parameters

 ### -param Circuit

-TBD - An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT circuit object.
 (For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Flags